microsoft/vscode-cordova/README.md

 IntelliSense appears only for plugins that you've added to your project, but it doesn't matter whether you add the plugin before or after you install this extension.

 Just start typing in the code editor to see the objects, functions, and parameters of your plugin's API.

+## How to disable telemetry reporting

+VS Code Cordova extension collects usage data and sends it to Microsoft to help improve our products and services.
+Read our [privacy statement](https://www.visualstudio.com/en-us/dn948229) to learn more.

+If you don’t wish to send usage data to Microsoft, please follow the instructions below to disable its collection.

+Important Notice: You will need to apply these changes after every update to disable collection of usage data.
+These changes do not survive product updates.

+# Windows

+* Close VS Code.
+* Open the command prompt.
+* Type cd %appdata%\vscode-cordova
+* Type notepad VSCodeTelemetrySettings.json
+* Replace "optIn":true with "optIn":false.

+Save the file via CTRL+S and exit Notepad.
+Restart VS Code.
+Collection of usage data should now be disabled.

+# OS X / Linux

+* Close VS Code.
+* Open the terminal
+* Type cd ~/.vscode-cordova
+* Type vi VSCodeTelemetrySettings.json
+* Replace enableTelemetry=true with enableTelemetry=false

+Save the file via Esc ZZ.
+Collection of usage data should now be disabled.